-Once a pupil has been identified as having SEND, the classteacher and SENDCo will devise the most appropriate intervention for the pupil.
-This may be delivered in class by the teacher or classroom assistant where each individual child's needs are met through a variety of methods and resources such as visual timetables, a calm area, an individual work station, ear defenders and educational resources such as word maps etc. If a more formal support programme is needed this will be delivered by an LSA or the SENDCo.
+Once a pupil has been identified as having SEN, the classteacher and SENCo will devise the most appropriate intervention for the pupil.
+This may be delivered in class by the teacher or classroom assistant, or may be a more formal support programme delivered by a SNA or SENCo.
 Examples of the programmes which are used at Hook Infant School are:

-Direct Phonics

-Language Link

-Speech & Language Therapy

-Social Use of Language

-(SULP)

-Anima Phonics

-Nessy
+Direct Phonics Catchup Literacy Language Enrichment NESSY Language Link Maths Plus One Spelling Programmes Speech & Language Therapy Socially Speaking Handwriting Social Use of Language Emotional Literacy Language Link (SULP) Memory and phonological High Frequency Word awareness Intervention